Search this site

-Last time when Dashu was given the role of a king's prime minister, the play was a complete washout!
-When the Trichur spy challenged the prime minister to a combat by uttering, "Draw out your sword if you are brave," Dashu was expected to immediately pull out the sword from the scabbard while mouthing, "Come, then, face this."
+Last time when Dashu was given the role of a general of the king's army, the play was a complete washout!
+When the Trichur emissary challenged the general to a duel and said, "Draw out your sword if you have the courage", Dashu had to immediately pull out his sword and say, "Come then, face me."
 But Dashu kept tugging at the sword like a fool; the sword was stuck!
 In his fright Dashu even forgot to deliver the dialogue.
-In order to save the situation, the spy once again bellowed, "Draw out your sword."
-Dashu is such a fool; "Wait, can't you see it is stuck," he scolded the spy at the top of his voice.
-Fortunately, I helped him unfasten the sword; else curtains would have come down on the play there itself.
+To save the situation, the emissary once again bellowed, "Draw out your sword."
+Dashu is such a fool that he scolded the emissary at the top of his voice, "Wait, can't you see it is stuck."
+Fortunately, I helped him unfasten the sword, else curtains would have come down on the play there itself.

-Towards the end of the play the king said, "Demand your reward Prime Minister."
-Dashu had to reply, "I pray for a just rule in the kingdom always.
-That will be my ample reward."
-But Dashu jumped a line and began saying something which he was supposed to utter next.
-Realising his mistake, he grinned at me sheepishly, and stuck out his tongue.
+Towards the end of the play the king said, "Name your reward, general."
+Dashu had to reply, "I pray for a just and fair rule in the kingdom always."
+But Dashu jumped the line and began saying something which he was supposed to utter next.
+Realising his mistake, he grinned at me sheepishly and stuck out his tongue.
 "Oh my!
-I had forgotten the lines," he said.
-When I glared back at him, he quickly gathered his wits and started the right line.
+I had forgotten the words," he said.
+When I glared back at him, he quickly gathered his wits and spoke the right words.

-This time we were unanimous in our resolve: "Dashu should not be given any role in the play."
-Bishu said, "Dashu and acting?
-Then it is curtains for the play at the very start."
+So, this time we were unanimous in our resolve: "Dashu should not be given any role in the play."
+Bishu said, "Dashu and acting!
+Then it will be curtains for the play at the very start."

-"Instead of Dashu, it would be far better to give Bhaju gardener a part in the play," Taapa put in.
+"Instead of Dashu, it would be far better to give Bhaju gardener a role in the play," Taapa put in.

 Poor Dashu; he pleaded at first, then grew angry and, finally, went and sat in a corner, and refused to talk.

-On the days when we held our rehearsals, Dashu used to come to the hall and sit in the corner listening to us.
-Since the last few days we noticed that Dashu had developed a good friendship with Gonsha who was in the fourth grade.
-Although a kid, Gonsha was good at recitation and, therefore, he had been given the part of "Devdoot" in the play.
-Dashu brought snacks and sweets for Gonsha every day, he gifted him colour pencils and a drawing book, and has also promised to buy a football for Gonsha.
-We could not fathom why Dashu had become so affectionate towards Gonsha all of a sudden.
+On the days when we held our rehearsals, Dashu used to come to the hall, sit in the corner, and listen.
+Since the last few days, we noticed that Dashu had developed a good friendship with Gonsha who was in the fourth grade.
+Although a kid, Gonsha was good at recitation and, so, had been given the part of "Devdoot" in the play.
+Dashu brought snacks and sweets for Gonsha every day, he gifted him colour pencils and a drawing book, and also promised to buy him a football.
+We could not make out why Dashu had become so affectionate towards Gonsha all of a sudden.
 All that we saw was that Gonsha, after receiving the gifts, had turned into an ardent disciple of "Dashu-da".